apollographql/apollo-client/react-docs/source/mutations.md

 GraphQL mutations consist of two parts:

 1. The mutation name with arguments (`submitRepository`), which represents the actual operation to be done on the server
-2. The fields you want back from the result of the mutation to update the client (`id` and `createdAt`)
+2. The fields you want back from the result of the mutation to update the client (`id` and `repoName`)

 The result of the above mutation might be be: